Friday lates: 'the future is now', an introduction to video art

 How will I be taught, and will there be any work outside the class?

-You will be taught online with slide presentations and group discussion.
+You will be taught with lecture, slide presentations and group discussion.

 Are there any other costs?
 Is there anything I need to bring?